The 10 most innovative projects for the private jet of tomorrow

 E-Fan X

 The E-Fan X project is a joint project between three well-known companies, Airbus, Rolls-Royce and Siemens.
 The aim of their project is to create a hybrid electric aircraft for passenger transport.
 This collaboration is a way to train future engineers in the construction of electric aircraft and to make their construction commonplace.
-This is a real tour de force for these manufacturers and the best way to make electric power a reality.
+This is a real tour de force for these manufacturers and the best way to make electric powered air planes a reality.

 Cessna 337 skymaster hybrid